Are You Murdering Your Coffee Beans? There’s A Good Chance You Are..

 Dark roasts often have a pronounced bitterness (a good type of bitterness) and noticeable less acidity than other roasts.

 They vary from "sort of dark" to dark/charred, but talking to a roaster will help you understand exactly where each roast lands on the dark roast scale.

 Steeping or even Boiling Methods.
 That’s right.
 Whether steeping it in a French press or getting adventurous and boiling up some cowboy coffee, getting the grounds right in the water to steep is the best way to get a strong, bold, full-bodied cup of dark roast coffee.

 If you want more information on roasting, check out the great infographic that the National Coffee Association of the USA created that explains the different types of roasts in detail (at the bottom of the article).

-Blend vs Single Origin
+Blends vs Single Origin Beans

 Single origin beans are a pretty simple concept, and are pretty popular right now, too!
 Simply put, it refers to one kind of bean, grown in one kind of place (a farm, region, country, etc.).